anytizer/sargam-blog.lmms/README.md

 ## Random Melody
 I spent several weeks in search of random melody to be created with [LMMS](https://lmms.io/).
 For this, I came up with a new software that fills the notations.
+It is written in C# and using SQLite Database.

 Notes have to stay within a limited range as defined by their pattern rule called the [Raaga System](https://en.wikipedia.org/wiki/Raga), which will automatically fall under one of the 10 parent scales called [thaat](https://en.wikipedia.org/wiki/Thaat).

-You can find this database at various websites including Wikipedia, [Sharda.org](https://www.sharda.org/raga-taal/) and some other websites blogging musical notes.
+You can find this database at various websites including [Wikipedia](https://en.wikipedia.org/wiki/List_of_ragas_in_Hindustani_classical_music), [Sharda.org](https://www.sharda.org/raga-taal/) and some other websites blogging musical notes.
+I had to combine information from various such links in order to indentify how I should handle the notations for use with Computer.

 There are several classical raags possible and they were "named" in the past.
 Many of them might have been lost over the time.
 Bhupali is assumed to be over 4,000 years old system.
 My randomization is based on the database of notations.